pubware/plugin/README.md

 | publish()     | Called to handle the publishing process.     |
 | postPublish() | Called after the package has been published. |

-Any of the methods can be `async`.
+Any of the hooks can be `async`.

 ## Configuration

 Plugins support configuration with a `packpub.json` file or `package.json`.
-When an instance is created, the configuration is passed to the class constructor.
+When an instance is created, the configuration is passed to the plugin.

 ```json
 {